arjbingly/grag/src/docs/auto_examples/Basic-RAG/BasicRAG_stuff.rst

   Illustration of stuff chain (Source: LangChain)

+`Note that this cookbook assumes that you already have the` ``Llama-2-13b-chat`` `LLM ready,` `for more details on how to quantize and run an LLM locally,` `refer to the LLM section under Getting Started.`

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-29
+GENERATED FROM PYTHON SOURCE LINES 19-35

 .. code-block:: Python